samalavardo/bpmn/README.md

-This repo contains several BPMN-diagrams (business process models and notations) made with draw.io servcie.
+This repo contains several BPMN-diagrams (business process models and notations) made with draw.io service.